QuantumAI4Bio/AdaptiveFlow-VS/docs/vfvs-2.0/background-and-principles/input-and-output-databases.md

 ## Input Ligand Databases

-In VFVS 2.0, the ligands (fourth hierarchical level) in the input databases are stored as plain text files a ready-do-dock format.
-Currently, The formats of ligands used by VFVS 2.0 for screening include pdbqt, mol2, pdb, smi and sdf.
+In AFVS, the ligands (fourth hierarchical level) in the input databases are stored as plain text files a ready-do-dock format.
+Currently, The formats of ligands used by AFVS for screening include pdbqt, mol2, pdb, smi and sdf.

-The output ligand databases of VFLP 2.0 can directly be used by VFVS 2.0 for the virtual screening procedures, provided that VFLP 2.0 was set up to generate the output ligand database in the correct format.&#x20;
+The output ligand databases of AFLP can directly be used by AFVS for the virtual screening procedures, provided that AFLP was set up to generate the output ligand database in the correct format.&#x20;

 ### REAL Database of Enamine

-We provide on the VirtualFlow 2.0 the REAL database of Enamine in a ready-to-dock format, ready for direct employment with VFVS 2.0.
+We provide on the VirtualFlow 2.0 the REAL database of Enamine in a ready-to-dock format, ready for direct employment with AFVS.
 It contains over 69 billion distinct molecules.&#x20;

-It was prepared with VFLP 2.0, and can be downloaded here on the VirtualFlow 2.0 homepage:&#x20;
+It was prepared with AFLP, and can be downloaded here on the VirtualFlow 2.0 homepage:&#x20;

 * [https://virtual-flow.org/real-library](https://virtual-flow.org/real-library)